Children who move focus better, learn more quickly and remember what they’ve learned longer than those who are sitting all day.

 For a better understanding of how you learn more when you move more, watch this TEDx talk by Dr. John J. Ratey.
 He starts talking about exercise in schools at about the four-minute mark, but the best is at the end.
+He proves that movement has a huge effect on learning.

 Susan Griss in her article, The Power of Movement in Teaching and Learning describes three scenarios much like these: